Smartling/SmartlingHelp/_articles/linguistic-assets/translation-memory.md

 <TWBExportFile version="7.0" generator="TW4Win" build="8.2.0.835">
 ~~~

 This is a legacy Trados text TM format that does not conform to the latest TMX standards and Smartling will not import the file.
-You can convert these TMX files to standard TMX files using free converters like Apsic XBench ([http://www.apsic.com/en/downloads.aspx](http://www.apsic.com/en/downloads.aspx)).
+You can convert these TMX files to standard TMX files using free converters like [Apsic XBench](http://www.apsic.com/en/downloads.aspx).

 ### To upload a TMX file to Smartling

 ![](/uploads/versions/tm4---x----1255-447x---.png)

-*1)* From Assets **Translation Memory**, click **Upload TMX**
+**1)** From Assets **Translation Memory**, click **Upload TMX**

 ![](/uploads/versions/tm4---x----1255-447x---.png)

-*2)* Select or Drag/Drop your TMX file and click OK.
+**2)** Select or Drag/Drop your TMX file and click OK.

 > An uploaded TMX file can be leveraged by a Smartling Project through a [Leverage Configuration](/hc/en-us/articles/218671488), but it is not a Smartling Translation Memory.
 Future translations won't be saved to your uploaded TMX file.